Helping Military Kids Through Deployment: Storytime and Support

 - Over There by LCSW-C Dorinda Silver Williams (mom version & dad version: Perfect for the youngest children, this board book explores the things that your little one does at home that their deployed parent may also be doing.

-- Daddy’s Boots / Momma’s Boots by Sandra Miller Linhart: Beans the bear thinks that if he hides the boots, then daddy or momma can’t go away, but he must learn all the jobs each must do while on deployment.
+- Daddy’s Boots / Momma’s Boots by Sandra Miller Linhart: Beans the bear thinks that if he hides the boots, then Daddy or Momma can’t go away, but he must learn all the jobs each must do while on deployment.

 - Monroe Tales: It’s Not Goodbye, It’s See You Later by Schulyer Croy: Monroe the dog is sad when his owner must go away.
 Children can experience deployment through a dog’s eyes.